 FERPA permits institutions to identify certain items of student information as “directory information.”
 RCC identifies directory information as the:

-RCC may disclose any of these items without prior consent, unless the student notifies the Admissions and Records Office, either in writing or through the Student Information System, during the first ten days of the semester.
+RCC may disclose any of these items without prior consent, unless the student notifies the Admissions and Records Office, either in writing or through the SIS, during the first ten days of the semester.
 Upon notification this information will remain confidential except to the extent that FERPA authorizes disclosure without consent.

 Family Policy Compliance Office

 According to FERPA, RCC may release in- forma tion without the student’s written consent to the following:

 - school officials, as identified by RCC, determined to have a legitimate educational interest,

 - officials of other institutions in which the student seeks to enroll,